TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Nineveh.md

 <br />

-# Gain Initial Access - Via Knockd
+# Gaining Access - via knockd

 <br />

-Another way to gain access to the system is using the LFI to list `knocd.conf` file and see the sequence of `port-knocking` that we need to follow to open temporarily the SSH port of the victime machine.
+Another way to access the system is by using the LFI vulnerability to read the `knockd.conf`, which reveals the port-knocking sequence required to temporarily open the SSH port.

-Before perform this, we need to understand some key concepts:
+Before proceeding, let's review some key concepts:

 - `Port-knocking`: Is a security technique used to protect network services by requiring a specific sequence of connection attempts to closed ports before allowing access to a target service.

-- `knockd.conf`: The file `knockd.conf` is a configuration file used by the `knockd` daemon, which is a port-knocking server.
-It defines the sequences of network packets (or "knocks") that knockd will listen for and the actions to take when a valid sequence is received.
+- `knockd.conf`: This is the configuration file for the `knockd` daemon.
+It defines the sequence of ports a client must "knock" on and the corresponding action (e.g., opening SSH) that should be executed when the correct sequence is detected.

 Once we understood that, let's list the `knockd.conf` taking advantage of the LFI: